-Scientific theories aim to provide a framework for predicting diverse phenomena, and commonly discretize the universe and its behaviour into well-defined entities.
-Unfortunately, this hierarchical and deterministic approach towards understanding is not always justified, and sharply contrasts with the uncertainty of chaotical behaviour.
-Consequently, quantum mechanics and relativity have superseded Euclidian space, and the popularity of probabilistic theory has considerably increased.
-Prediction models have become operating theories of the 21st century, commonly derived from observations now unified as data.
-The ongoing explosion of data collection, however, also reveals the vulnerability of observation driven research.
-Particularly, numerous prediction models do not generalize well and perform poorly when applied in new settings.
-As a consequence, robust estimation and evidence aggregation have become stringent in modern research.
+Scientific theories aim to provide a framework for understanding several phenomena by discretizing the universe and its nature into well-defined concepts, and formulating their interrelation.
+Unfortunately, this deterministic approach towards understanding is not always justified, and often conflicts with the uncertainty around stochastic processes and chaotical behaviour.
+Consequently, quantum mechanics and general relativity have superseded the Euclidian dimensions of space(-time), and the popularity of probabilistic theory has considerably increased.
+Prediction models have become operating theories of the 21st century, and are increasingly based on large amounts of observations.
+Unfortunately, numerous prediction models do not generalize well and perform more poorly than anticipated when applied in real life settings.

 I firmly believe that evidence synthesis is needed to improve prediction model performance and to anticipate for potential deficiencies that may arise when implementing a model in particular settings.
 Furthermore, external validation is crucial to identify the extent of a model's generalizability and expose its boundaries of applicability.